+F

+:

 Office and/or laboratory space is in satisfactory condition.
 All chemicals are under my care.

+Research Advisor(s)

-I Final Date of Support by Research Advisor:
+Final Date of Support by Research Advisor:

-I Research Advisor's Initials:
+Research Advisor's Initials:

-i aboratory space is in satisfactory condition: All chemicals (whether the bottles are opened or unopened), all wastes, and all samples must either be removed from your laboratory and properly disposed of, or someone else (your advisor, another student, or lab mate) must sign this form indicating that he/she accepts all chemicals, wastes and samples left in your laboratory.
+Laboratory space is in satisfactory condition:

+All chemicals (whether the bottles are opened or unopened), all wastes, and all samples must either be removed from your laboratory and properly disposed of, or someone else (your advisor, another student, or lab mate) must sign this form indicating that he/she accepts all chemicals, wastes and samples left in your laboratory.
 Boxes, junk, etc. have been discarded.
+Laboratory is orderly and clean

-Chris Monaco (room 66-371, monacoc@mit.edu) or Brian Smith (66-471, 3-6238, or bssmith@mit.edu) All keys and materials borrowed from the Chemical Engineering Department have been returned.
+Chris Monaco (room 66-371, monacoc@mit.edu) or Brian Smith (66-471, 3-6238, or bssmith@mit.edu)

+All keys and materials borrowed from the Chemical Engineering Department have been returned.
+Yes No
-es No

 Group Administrative Assistant

-•
+Returned Credit Card: